filetrust/rancher-git-server/README.md

 To run git server locally (Mac OS)
+* create an empty directory called initial such as /Users/USERNAME/initial
+* create an empty file called container_registry such as /Users/USERNAME/container_registry
-* `docker run -ti -v /Users/khoovis/initial:/var/lib/initial -p 80:8080 glasswallsolutions/git-server:VERSION`
+* `docker run -ti -v /Users/USERNAME/initial:/var/lib/initial -v /Users/USERNAME/container_registry:/etc/container_registry -p 80:8080 glasswallsolutions/git-server:VERSION`

 This will create a git server http service on `:80`.
 Now you can clone the icap infrastructure repository: